HK media tycoon Jimmy Lai arrested under national security law -top aide

 Hong Kong media tycoon Jimmy Lai has been arrested over suspected collusion with foreign forces under the new national security law, his top aide said on Twitter, in what is the highest-profile arrest yet under the legislation.

-Police did not immediately comment.
+Hong Kong police said they had arrested seven people on suspicion of breaching the city's new national security law, citing offences including collusion with foreign powers.
+They were all local men, aged 39-72, it said, without naming them.
+Police said the operation was ongoing and further arrests were possible.

 Apple Daily reported that Lai was taken away from his home in Ho Man Tin early on Monday.
 The paper says one of Lai's sons, Ian, was also arrested at his home.
+An Apple Daily source said other senior executives in the company were among those targeted.
+Police were searching their homes, the source said.

 The United States on Friday imposed sanctions on Hong Kong Chief Executive Carrie Lam, the territory's current and former police chiefs and eight other top officials for what Washington says is their role in curtailing political freedoms in the territory.
 Beijing's top representative office in Hong Kong described the sanctions as "clowning actions."